How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 The answer is knowledge, preparation, and timing.

-If you give birth without knowing these truths,
+If you give birth without knowing these important things,

-You will have regrets that you can never recover from.
+You will have feelings that you can never get back.

 But it's okay.